nginxinc/nginmesh/README.md

 # Service Mesh with Istio and NGINX

-This repo provides an implementation of sidecar proxy for Istio using NGINX open source version.
+This repository provides an implementation of sidecar proxy for Istio using NGINX open source version.

 ## What is Service Mesh and Istio?